 Unfortunately, the amount you’ll want to budget for a new baby is increasing rapidly.
 According to some studies, it will cost $15,750 to $31,000 for a child’s first year of life, depending on where in the United States you live and your household income.
 And what happens if it’s … twins?

 The cost of the baby’s arrival itself is a big percentage of the total cost.
 How much does it cost to give birth?
 Expenses can include prenatal care, doctor’s visits, sonograms, any necessary medical or genetic testing, a hospital stay, a midwife, plus the hospital and doctor’s charges for the delivery itself.
-Costs can increase if you’re considering childbirth without insurance.
+The cost of giving birth in the USA without health insurance can be much higher.

 Once the baby arrives, there’s a bundle of new expenses for your little bundle of joy.
 Consider the cost of diapers, bassinets, cribs, bottles, pacifiers, toys, clothes, car seats, and formula or a breast pump.
 Investigate the best deals, shop ahead, and make sure everything is baby-safe.